NomitRwt/DiplomaProject/README.md

 - [x] Visualization: of all formats
 - [x] Pre Processing: downsampling, outlier removal
 - [x] Co-Registration of two points clouds: itc building scans

-## Additional Objectives
-- [ ] Understanding the Tensorflow and/or pytorch implementation
-- [ ] More on structure from motion

 ## References*